 There has been an increasing number of enquiries relating to burning by residents of the Nambucca Valley.
 The majority have been relating to smoke production, odour and human health effects.

-The Protection of the Environment Operations (Clean Air) Regulation 2010 applies to the entire Nambucca Shire Council Local Government Area.Council has delegated to the Rural Fire Service, authority to issue approvals to burn domestic waste and vegetation where a garbage service is NOT provided.
+The Protection of the Environment Operations (Clean Air) Regulation 2010 applies to the entire Nambucca Valley Council Local Government Area.Council has delegated to the Rural Fire Service, authority to issue approvals to burn domestic waste and vegetation where a garbage service is NOT provided.

 These areas are generally outside of urban and rural residential areas.
 Any person wishing to burn vegetation in an area identified on the following maps in bold yellow must submit a written application to Council along with the current processing fee.

-NOTE: Burning of domestic waste is prohibited throughout the Shire except where there is no domestic waste collection service available, and Council will rarely approve burning in an urban or rural residential area due to the impacts arising from smoke and odour.
+NOTE: Burning of domestic waste is prohibited throughout the Valley except where there is no domestic waste collection service available, and Council will rarely approve burning in an urban or rural residential area due to the impacts arising from smoke and odour.